-While procedural textures (described in the previous chapters) are useful – they never repeat themselves and always « fit » 3D objects – they are not sufficient for more complex or natural objects.
+While procedural textures are useful – they never repeat themselves and always « fit » 3D objects – they are not sufficient for more complex or natural objects.
 For instance, the skin on a human head will never look quite right when procedurally generated.
 Wrinkles on a human head, or scratches on a car do not occur in random places, but depend on the shape of the model and its usage.
 Manually-painted images, or images captured from the real world gives more control and realism.
 For details such as book covers, tapestry, rugs, stains, and detailed props, artists are able to control every pixel on the surface using a UV texture.

 A UV map describes what part of the texture should be attached to each polygon in the model.
 Each polygon’s vertex gets assigned to 2D coordinates that define which part of the image gets mapped.
 These 2D coordinates are called UVs (compare this to the XYZ coordinates in 3D).
 The operation of generating these UV maps is also called « unwrap », since it is as if the mesh were unfolded onto a 2D plane.

 For most simple 3D models, Blender has an automatic set of unwrapping algorithms that you can easily apply.
 For more complex 3D models, regular Cubic, Cylindrical or Spherical mapping, is usually not sufficient.
 For even and accurate projection, use seams to guide the UV mapping.
 This can be used to apply textures to arbitrary and complex shapes, like human heads or animals.
-Often these textures are painted images, created in applications like the Gimp, Photoshop, or your favorite painting application.
+Often these textures are painted images, created in applications like the Gimp, Krita, or your favorite painting application.

 The header contains several menus and options for working with UVs.